cass-community/cass-community.github.io/_software/PUMI.md

     - FASTMath
 description: Provides support for unstructured mesh workflows including mesh adaption, hybrid particle-mesh calculations, and solution transfer
 long_description: |
     The PUMI Components provide support for a range of unstructured mesh workflows, such as mesh adaption, particle-in-cell calculations, and developing support for field-transfer and parallel control of coupled applications.
 The PUMI components are an integrated set of codes that make up each of these pieces as follows: [PUMI](https://github.com/SCOREC/core) provides unstructured mesh adaptation on CPUs, while [Omega_h](https://github.com/SCOREC/omega_h) supports similar functionality on GPUs.
-[PUMIPic](https://github.com/SCOREC/pumi-pic), provides parallel infrastructure for Particle-in-Cell calculations.
+[PUMIPic](https://github.com/SCOREC/pumi-pic), provides parallel infrastructure for particle-in-cell calculations.
 And, [PCMS](https://github.com/SCOREC/pcms) provides parallel control and field transfer to support coupling independent applications.
 target_audience: |
     Science and engineering application developers who need performant infrastructure for unstructured mesh workflows.
-The PUMI components are widely across a wide range of application domains including Fusion/Plasma models, Land and Sea Ice, FEM-based solid and fluid simulations, etc.
+The PUMI components are widely across a wide range of application domains including fusion/plasma models, land and sea ice, FEM-based solid and fluid simulations, etc.
 #
 # License information, following https://spdx.org/licenses/
 #